XWolfOverride/NiHao/README.md

 NiHao
 ===============

-A Lightweight but powerfull j2ee framework
+A Lightweight but powerfull j2ee framework or java 1.6+